-The data on mean dry matter per plant (g/plant) as influenced by different treatments at 15 days of interval are presented in Table 1.
-It was observed that mean dry matter per plant (g/plant) increased continuously up to 75 DAS of crop but later it decreased.
+The data on mean dry matter per plant (g/plant) as influenced by different treatments at 15 days of interval are presented in Table 2.
+It was observed that mean dry matter per plant (g/plant) was increased continuously up to 75 DAS of crop but later it was decreased.

-The data presented in Table 1 indicate that the production was influenced significantly by different dates of sowing at all stages of crop growth.
-Dry matter was observed significantly more in D1 (MW-27) than the other dates of sowing.
+The data presented in Table 2 indicate that the production was influenced significantly by different date of sowing at all stages of crop growth.
+Dry matter was observed significantly more in $D_1$ (MW-27) than the other date of sowing.